 “Yeah, that’s right,” I add.
-“It seems you were angry with this Asier guy.
+“It seems you were angry at this Asier guy.
 I can’t blame you, but he can’t bother you anymore.
 And you and I can get to know each other, become friends, all that.
 Believe me, I know how lonely it gets as a ghost.
 I’ll figure out some way for me to understand you.
-Maybe with some ouija board.”
+Maybe with a ouija board.”

 I think this ghost just wailed, loud enough that it reached the level of someone muttering.
 She must be crying her eyes out.

 “I know, I know,” I say.
 “My name is Irene, by the way.
 I’m a woman, or was.
 Now I’m a woman with a penis.
 It’s my new superpower.”